-Parties-in-interest are defined under Department of Labor (DOL) regulations as any fiduciary of the Plan, any party rendering service to the Plan, the employer, and certain others.
-Certain investments of the Plan are managed by Northern Trust Corporation and SEI Investments Company, custodians of plan assets.
-Therefore, the Plan's investments in the Northern Trust Money Market Fund and the SEI SDIT Prime Obligations Fund as of December 31, 2012 and 2011, represent party-in-interest investment transactions.
+Parties-in-interest are defined under Department of Labor ("DOL") regulations as any fiduciary of the Plan, any party rendering service to the Plan, the employer, and certain others.
+Certain investments of the Plan are managed by SEI Investments Company, custodian of plan assets.
+Therefore, the Plan's investments in the SEI SDIT Prime Obligations Fund as of December 31, 2013 and 2012, represent party-in-interest investment transactions.

 Macatawa Bank Corporation, through its trust department, serves as trustee, custodian, and record keeper for the Plan.
 Therefore, all transactions between the Plan and Macatawa Bank Corporation constitute party-in-interest transactions.
-The 329,130 and 250,743 shares of Macatawa Bank Corporation common stock held by the Plan as of December 31, 2012 and 2011, represent approximately 1.21% and 0.93% of the Corporation's total outstanding shares of common stock, respectively.
+The 286,182 and 329,130 shares of Macatawa Bank Corporation common stock held by the Plan as of December 31, 2013 and 2012, represent approximately 0.85% and 1.21% of the Corporation's total outstanding shares of common stock, respectively, as of those dates.

-No cash dividends were paid to the Plan by Macatawa Bank Corporation during 2012 and 2011.
-Fees paid by the Plan to the trust department of Macatawa Bank Corporation for administrative expenses were \$5,743 and \$6,300 in 2012 and 2011, respectively.
+No cash dividends were paid to the Plan by Macatawa Bank Corporation during 2013 and 2012.
+Fees paid by the Plan to the trust department of Macatawa Bank Corporation for administrative expenses were \$5,236 and \$5,743 in 2013 and 2012, respectively.